krateoplatformops/oasgen-provider/README.md

 It must be noted that the **source of truth** is the resource applied to the Kubernetes cluster, and not the resource in the external system.
 Therefore, the `rest-dynamic-controller` will always try to make the external system match the desired state defined in the resource manifest applied to the Kubernetes cluster.

-The Kubernetes reconcilation loop can be summarized with the following diagram:
+The Kubernetes reconcilation loop can be summarized (at a high-level) with the following diagram with the actions used by the `rest-dynamic-controller`:
 ```mermaid
 graph LR
     subgraph K8s[Kubernetes Cluster]